laorent/MCT-CHAT/README.md

 1.  **Push to GitHub/GitLab/Bitbucket**: Push your code to a Git repository.
 2.  **Import Project**: In your Vercel dashboard, import the project from your Git repository.
 3.  **Configure Environment Variables**: Vercel will automatically detect that you're using Next.js.
 Go to the "Environment Variables" section in your project settings and add your `GEMINI_API_KEY`.
+You can also add `GEMINI_MODEL` and `ACCESS_PASSWORD` here.
 It's recommended to use Vercel's secret management for this.
 4.  **Deploy**: Click the "Deploy" button.
 Vercel will build and deploy your application.
 Once done, you'll get a URL to your live site.

 The included `vercel.json` file configures the serverless function to have a longer execution time, which is recommended for AI applications.